GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

            Raw packets sent: 153447 (6.752MB) | Rcvd: 147823 (5.913MB)
 ```

-In port 3004, its running gitea and in port 3128 a Proxmox virtual environment API, so that's why probably there are 2 hosts, 10.9.0.1 probably is for host machine and 10.9.0.4 a proxmox virtual machine.
-However, there is nothing interesting now.
+There is a SSH port in both hosts that we didn't have access before.
+In port 3004, its running gitea and in port 3128 a Proxmox virtual environment API, so that's why probably there are 2 hosts: 10.9.0.1 probably is for host machine and 10.9.0.4 a proxmox virtual machine.
+There is also a NFS port in 10.9.0.1 but as rpcbind is in the other host, we can't use it.
+So there is nothing interesting now.

 A thing to notice is that files are downloaded using an id, but it's not vulnerable to IDOR:

 ![file download not vulnerable to IDOR](/assets/images/Corporate/file-download-not-idor.png)

-However, there is a share functionality that I can use to share with myself some files, and looking at the request is also using an ID:
+However, there is a share functionality that I can use to share files with somebody, and looking at the request is also using an ID:

 > Note: I will take the email from my profile as saw before